Tony Stewart: 1999 season

 Stewart started his NASCAR Cup career in 1999 with a bang, as he qualified his No. 20 The Home Depot-sponsored Pontiac on the outside pole for the Daytona 500.
 He showed courage in one of the Gatorade Twin 125s when he was involved in a battle with Dale Earnhardt for the lead in the last laps.
 Though Earnhardt came out on top, Stewart had nonetheless impressed quite a few people with his performance.
 In the 500, Stewart ran near the front until problems with the car relegated him to a 28th-place finish.

-Stewart spent most of his rookie season wowing people, as his car was often in the top-five.
-He won a pair of pole positions at short tracks, and set a series record for wins by a rookie with three—Richmond, Phoenix, and Homestead—surpassing Davey Allison's record set in 1987 (Stewart's record would hold until 2025, when Shane van Gisbergen won four times).
+Stewart spent most of his rookie season wowing people, as his car was often in the top five.
+He won a pair of pole positions at short tracks, and set a series record for wins by a rookie with three—Richmond, Phoenix, and Homestead—surpassing Davey Allison's record set in 1987 (Stewart's record would hold until 2025, when Shane van Gisbergen won five times).
 He finished his first Cup season with three wins, twelve top-fives, 21 top-tens, two poles, only one DNF, 1,226 laps led, a 10.26 average finish, and a fourth-place finish in the point standings, making it the highest points finish by a rookie in the modern era (which held until 2006 when his future teammate Denny Hamlin finished third) and only bested by James Hylton, who finished second as a first-timer in 1966.
 Not surprisingly, he ran away with the Winston Cup Rookie of the Year award.

 Stewart also attempted to race 1100 mi on Memorial Day weekend, as he competed in both the Indy 500 during the day and the Coca-Cola 600 in Charlotte, N.C., at night.
 He finished in the top-ten at both races: ninth in the 1999 Indianapolis 500 and fourth at Charlotte.
 However, he only completed 1090 mi of the scheduled 1,100, as he finished four laps down at Indianapolis.